thovo/thovo.github.io/index.md

         <h5 class="education-title"><i class="fa fa-book"></i> Bachelor in Information System</h5>
         <h6 class="education-university"><i class="fa fa-university"></i> University of Sciences Ho Chi Minh City Vietnam</h6>
         <p class="education-description">
           This was the first step I had when I studied about Computer Science and other related subject.
-My proffesors helped me build my basic knowledges to dig in deeply and researched information by myself.
+My profesors helped me build my basic knowledges to dig in deeply and researched information by myself.
 In this field, I had studied about information system, understood how this kind of system is operating and how to perform the control, optimize and use this system properly.
         </p>
         <p class="education-range">
           <i class="fa fa-calendar"></i> 2007 - 2011